z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_06_SomeDetails.md

 #pragma output REGISTER_SP           = -1
 ```

-Setting the stack point to the special value of -1 means "don't move it."
+Setting the stack pointer to the special value of -1 means "don't move it."
 In
 this case the stack will remain where the BASIC loader left it, which is just
 below the location of the CLEAR command in the loader.
 If your loader starts
 with: